Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Results

 \figref{fig:regularisation} shows the evolution of our basis spectra discovered as our unmixing regularisations were added.
 The smoothness regularisation allowed our basis to represent more plausible spectral signatures by ignoring high frequency noise, and sharp features modelling can be seen to absorb the sharp peak from the green and red endmembers.

 \figref{fig:distance-measure-results} shows a comparison of our regularised bases for each distance measure, along with some examples of reconstructions.
+The $L_2$ reconstruction error of different unmixing methods and regularisation approaches is shown in \tabref{tab:nl2-scores}.

 We found the Hellinger distance measure, along with our abundance correction, provided the best correlation of predicted and ground truth PpIX concentration in our phantom dataset, achieving $R^2$ of $0.918\pm.002$.
+A representative phantom example to demonstrate the correlation between the true concentrations and the predicted ones by Helinger abundance approach is shown in \figref{fig:example_correlation}.
 Using this method we found $\alpha=-1.0$ to be optimal.
 It is of note that performance rankings remained consistent for any given correction or unmixing method.

-A full breakdown of correlation results is presented in \tabref{tab:correlation-scores} and visualisation of the correlations are shown in \figref{fig:correlation-visualisation}.
+As shown in \tabref{tab:nl2-scores}, the performance of fluorescence emission spectrum reconstruction using different unmixing endmember approaches is broadly comparable, with the $L_2$ reconstruction errors ranging from 0.0169 for the Baseline-Euclidean approach to 0.0318 for the Divergence-based regularised method.
+However, spectral reconstruction accuracy is not the primary objective of this study; instead, the main aim is the accurate estimation of PpIX concentration.
+From this perspective, the Hellinger unmixing method shows the strongest agreement between predicted and known PpIX concentrations across all phantom conditions, as reflected by the highest coefficient of determination ($R^2$ = 0.928) and the lowest root mean square error (RMSE = 1.652), as shown in the correlation performance results in \tabref{tab:correlation-scores} and \tabref{tab:rmse-scores}).
+This improved performance may stem from the inherent robustness properties of the Hellinger metric, which moderates the influence of large-intensity deviations and reduces sensitivity to heteroscedastic noise, thereby enabling more stable and reliable estimation of low-abundance components such as PpIX.

+A visualisation of the correlations between the predicted and known PpIX concentrations in our entire phantom dataset for each of our unmixing and optical property correction methods is shown in \figref{fig:correlation-visualisation}.
+The dashed reference line represents the ideal 1:1 relationship, while the red line indicates the line of best fit through the predictions.
+The Hellinger distance together with abundance correction demonstrates the closest 1:1 correlation.